Barrow Point language

-The Barrow Point or Mutumui language, called Eibole, is a recently extinct Australian Aboriginal language.
+The Barrow Point or Mutumui language, called Eibole, is an extinct Australian Aboriginal language.
 According to Wurm and Hattori (1981), there was one speaker left at the time.

+Classification

+The language has one dialect in the north called Ongwara.

 Phonology

 Unusually among Australian languages, Barrow Point had at least two fricative phonemes, /ð/ and /ɣ/.
 They usually developed from *t̪ and *k, respectively, when preceded by a stressed long vowel, which then shortened.